Standards and policies

 - Following the filing of a complaint an appropriate investigation shall follow due process procedures including an opportunity for the complainant to be heard and present witnesses and other evidence.
-The investigation shall be conducted by the section 504 coordinator.
+The investigation shall be conducted by the counselor for disability services.

-- A written determination of findings and a description of the resolution shall be issued by the section 504 coordinator and forwarded to the complainant as soon as the investigation is completed, normally no later than 30 working days after the filing of the complaint.
+- A written determination of findings and a description of the resolution shall be issued by the counselor for disability services and forwarded to the complainant as soon as the investigation is completed, normally no later than 30 working days after the filing of the complaint.

-- For complaints in which the section 504 coordinator is involved in the decisions and/or actions challenged in the grievance, the university's human resources manager will serve as the alternate investigator.
+- For complaints in which the counselor for disability services is involved in the decisions and/or actions challenged in the grievance, the university's ADA/504 coordinator will serve as the alternate investigator.

 Ohio law provides under penalty of fine or imprisonment or both that: